ngriffiths21/measles-dashboard/src/index.md

 [^10]: Texas Health and Human Services, [Confirmed Case of Measles - January 2025](https://www.dshs.texas.gov/news-alerts/confirmed-case-measles-january-2025)

 There are a handful of countries around the world with unusually low vaccination rates and very large recent outbreaks.
-For example, Romania reported over 30,000 cases in 2024 and the outbreak has been continuing this year.[^8] According to WHO, the vaccination rate there (first dose) has declined from around 98% in 2000 to under 70% last year.
+For example, Romania reported over 30,000 cases in 2024 and the outbreak has been continuing this year.[^8] According to WHO, the vaccination rate (first dose) has declined from around 98% in 2000 to under 70% last year.
 There has been an influential and growing anti-vaccination movement there, making it difficult to improve coverage.

 [^8]: UNICEF, [European Region reports highest number of measles cases in more than 25 years](https://www.unicef.org/press-releases/european-region-reports-highest-number-measles-cases-more-25-years-unicef-whoeurope)